arjanvaneersel/go-rust/README.md

-# go-rust
+# go_to_rust_ristretto
-Invoking a Rust library from Go via CGO
+Convinience functions for interacting with the Rust implementation of Ristretto with a bytestring interface

 ## Structure
 lib/hello/src contains the Rust source of the library